 Make a production bible.
 This should have the script marked with notes, all locations with relevant information, contact information for cast and crew, scene breakdowns, character notes with wardrobe references, camera notes, shot references, the shot list, and your storyboard.

-If you’re lucky enough to snag permits to shoot on a city street and have “No Parking” signs to post, place them on the street poles the night before.
-You can use this guide for getting permits.
+- If you’ve got permits to shoot on a city street and have “No Parking” signs to post, place them on the street poles the night before.

 The film needs to look as professional as possible.